Healthcare should be determined by the marketplace

-Dr. Paul also has a frank prescription for the Obamacare bill that passed despite his objection:
+Dr. Paul also has a frank prescription for the Obamacare bill that passed in 2010 despite his objection:

 Is Barack Obama a Doctor?

 Listen to Ron Paul, who by the way is a Medical Doctor -- a Pediatrician who loves delivering babies.